Romanicheng/paydo-api-doc/Transaction/createCheckoutTransaction.md

 --------|---------------------------------
 1000    | Transaction was created successfully.
 1001    | The transaction was not created.
+1002    | Authentication required.
+If you receive this error, then you cannot create a transaction instead of a user.
+In order for the payment to be successful, you need to redirect the user to the page: https://paydo.com/payment/{InvoiceId}.
+You can see how to create an invoice in "[How create invoice](../Invoice/createInvoice.md)".
 100001  | Authentication and verification required.
 If you receive this error, then you cannot create a transaction instead of a user.
 In order for the payment to be successful, you need to redirect the user to the page: https://paydo.com/payment/{InvoiceId}.
 You can see how to create an invoice in "[How create invoice](../Invoice/createInvoice.md)".
 100002  | User registered.
 Required verification.
 If you receive this error, then you cannot create a transaction instead of a user.
 In order for the payment to be successful, you need to redirect the user to the page: https://paydo.com/payment/{InvoiceId}.
 You can see how to create an invoice in "[How create invoice](../Invoice/createInvoice.md)".
 100003  | Required authentication.
 If you receive this error, then you cannot create a transaction instead of a user.
 In order for the payment to be successful, you need to redirect the user to the page: https://paydo.com/payment/{InvoiceId}.
 You can see how to create an invoice in "[How create invoice](../Invoice/createInvoice.md)".